joealden/corum-docs/src/development/2-structure/2-monolithMicro.md

 Likewise, if I tried to reference the '`document`' browser global in a node environment, an error would also be thrown.

-This relates to linting because if I was create Corum as a monolith, the ESLint config would have to be quite permissive, where syntax and globals valid in both environments would be allowed.
+This relates to linting because if I was creating Corum as a monolith, the ESLint config would have to be quite permissive, where syntax and globals valid in both environments would be allowed.
 This would have reduced the effectiveness of the linter because if I did make a mistake like the two mentioned above, it wouldn't be picked up by the linter.
 This would mean that I would only find this bug at runtime, meaning that I would have wasted time that wouldn't have been wasted if I had a stricter linter configuration.

 The problem could be mitigated slightly by having separate directories for both the client and server, then creating a config file per directory.
 This would